RickStrahl/SetResolution/README.md

 </AppConfiguration>
 ```

+> #### XML?
+Really?
-> Yeah I know XML.
-But to keep the EXE as single file and to avoid dependencies, XML serialization is used. :smile:
+> Yeah I know XML - but to keep the EXE as a fully self-contained, single EXE file and avoid external dependencies, XML serialization is used since it's built into the core framework runtime.

+> #### Write Permissions required for Profile File
+> In order to save a new profile using `CREATEPROFILE` you have to have **Write Permissions in the same folder `SetResolution.exe` or `sr.exe`**.
+This means that preferrably you'll install this tool into a location that supports writing files.
+>
+> Alternately you can manually edit the file, or give the file itself full read/write access.

 ### Setting a Profile
 Once a profile has been created you can invoke it.